25THELL52/DonutChat/README.md

 # DonutChat

 ### it's a Group-chat application that lets the user sign up, Login, create and join groups of different Topics, and communicate with users that join the same groups
-### the project contains 4 activities, 4 viewModels and a repository
+### the app conssists of 4 activities, 4 viewModels and a repository
 ### In order for the app to work you need to have a firebase account and link it to the project and setup both firebase authentication and firebase RealTime Database